 To take a full advantage of high resolution sensors, you will most likely need to invest in high-end professional-level lenses that deliver outstanding center to corner performance and have a good control of chromatic aberration, field curvature and other lens aberrations.
 You might also want to look into your existing lenses and make sure that they are not severely decentered, as you probably do not want to see inconsistent performance throughout the frame.

-I personally had to learn this the hard way – certain lenses that I loved in the past, such as the Nikkor 24mm f/3.5 PC-E did quite poorly on high resolution cameras like Nikon D800E, having pretty average sharpness in the center and quite poor performance in the corners, something I did not expect to see.
+I personally had to learn this the hard way – certain lenses that I loved in the past, such as the Nikkor 24mm f/3.5 PC-E did quite poorly on high resolution cameras like the Nikon D810, having pretty average sharpness in the center and quite poor performance in the corners, something I did not expect to see.

 8) Computer Hardware Needs